El Paso County Retirement Plan

 If death occurs with less than five years of service if hired prior to January 1, 2013, or 8 years if hired after December 31, 2012, your named beneficiary will receive your account balance at time of death.

-If death occurs with more than five years of service, if hired prior to January 1, 2013, or more than 8 years if hired after December 31, 2012, but before you were eligible to retire, your named beneficiary will have two options.
+If death occurs with more than five years of service, if hired prior to January 1, 2013, or more than 8 years if hired after December 31, 2012, but before you were eligible to retire, generally your named beneficiary will have two options.
 They can receive twice the amount you have in your retirement account at time of death.
 Your beneficiary may also choose a monthly lifetime benefit equal to 60% of the benefit you were eligible for at time of death.
 Payment would begin at the time you would have reached the age of 55.

-If death occurs before Normal Retirement Age, but you were qualified under the Rule of 75 for an immediate retirement benefit, your named beneficiary will receive a lifetime monthly benefit equal to the 100% Joint and Survivor Benefit.
-If death occurs after Normal Retirement age your named beneficiary will receive a lifetime monthly benefit equal to the 100% Joint and Survivor Benefit.
+If death occurs before Normal Retirement Age, but you were qualified under the Rule of 75 for an immediate retirement benefit, generally your named beneficiary will receive a lifetime monthly benefit equal to the 100% Joint and Survivor Benefit.
+If death occurs after Normal Retirement age generally your named beneficiary will receive a lifetime monthly benefit equal to the 100% Joint and Survivor Benefit.

 My spouse and I both participate in the retirement plan.
 Can we name each other in a joint and survivor option?
 If one dies, can the other receive both a survivor benefit and a retirement benefit?